 Tom's teenaged son David Ross was a fixture around CKPR in the early 60s, an unpaid assistant to his father, minding the transmitter at Inter-City and on Mount Baldy.
 He occasionally operated for the disc jockies.
 He followed in his father's footsteps and became an electronics technician working for Transport Canada until his retirement a few years ago.
 Dave's history note on CKPR

 Ann Polick (Mrs. John Lark) was the CKPR bookkeeper.

-CKPR TV had two programme producer/directors, John Ogden and Garnet Conger.
+CKPR TV had two programme producer-directors, John Ogden and Garnet Conger.
+Ogden taught broadcasting at Confederation College for a short time before moving down east.

 Photo by John Lark